 Above results show that HT performance benefit is not only application dependent, but also concurrency dependent, occurring at the smaller node counts.
-The fact that the HT benfit region and the parallel sweet spot donot overlap for the major NERSC codes may have made HT have limitted effect to the NERSC workload on Edison.
-However, the 6-13% performance gain without doing any code modification is siginificant.
+The fact that the HT benefit region and the parallel sweet spot do not overlap for the major NERSC codes may indicate that HT will have limited effect on the NERSC workload on Edison.
+However, a 6-13% performance gain without doing any code modification is siginificant.
 Users are recommened to explore the ways to make use of this performance benefit.

 The overall HT performance effect is the competing result between the higher resource utilizations that HT enables and the various overheads that HT introduces to the program execution.
 Our analysis shows that the applications with higher cycles/instruction could be candidates for HT benefits, although this metric alone is not sufficient to predict the HT effect because HT is not able to address all the interruptions occurring in a program execution.
 In addition, for HT to realize any performance benefit, low communication overhead and high parallel efficiency (smaller sequential portion in the codes) are necessary; therefore, the HT benefits are likely to occur at relatively lower nodes counts in the parallel scaling region of applications unless the applications are embarrassingly parallel codes.
 More details of our analysis can be found in .